montanag/titan-project/prompt-log.md

 **User:** Can we take a look at our repository file and continue modifying it for the in-progress book version tracking changes?
 Just modify this file for now.

 **Assistant:** Let me verify the file imports cleanly and is internally coherent (importing just this module, not the app):

+## 2026-06-01 18:56:29

+**User:** Can we generate a better readme.md for this repo?
+Disregard the existing readme

+## 2026-06-01 18:56:55

+**User:** Can we generate a better readme.md for this repo?
+Disregard the existing readme

+**Assistant:** `app/models/`, `app/routers/books.py`, and `app/main.py` are empty/stub scaffolding not wired into the running app (the real app is `app.api:app`), so I'll document the working system.
+Writing the new README now: